 Tolbert’s NFL Draft ascension

-By now, Tolbert is already an established presence.
-He’s a legitimate 2022 NFL Draft prospect, and he’s on the Reese’s Senior Bowl watch list for the upcoming offseason.
-But don’t expect Tolbert to stop working simply because of how far he’s come.
+By now, Tolbert is an established presence.
+He’s a legitimate 2022 NFL Draft prospect, and his offseason has only reinforced his stock.
+But even after a strong Senior Bowl and Combine, don’t expect Tolbert to stop just because of how far he’s come.

 His work ethic is renowned, and that’s become clear even to offensive coordinator Major Applewhite, who was hired late last year.
 In Applewhite’s own words, courtesy of Pro Football Network’s Cam Mellor: